Toric Sylvester forms: Introduction

 \section{Introduction}

-The elimination of variables from a system of homogeneous polynomials is deeply connected to the saturation of ideals with respect to a certain geometrically irrelevant ideal.
+The elimination of variables in a system of homogeneous polynomial equations is deeply connected to the saturation of ideals with respect to a certain geometrically irrelevant ideal.
 Thus, the search and study of universal generators of the saturation of an ideal generated by generic homogeneous polynomials is an important topic in elimination theory.
-Actually, in the classical literature of the previous century such universal generators were called \textit{inertia forms} by Hurwitz, Mertens, Van der Waerden and many others, including Zariski; see the references in \cite{Jouanolou91,joanolouformesdinertie} and \cite{Zariski}.
-As examples, Jacobian determinants and resultants associated to a square polynomial system are important inertia forms.
+In the classical literature of the previous century, such universal generators were called \textit{inertia forms} by Hurwitz, Mertens, Van der Waerden and many others, including Zariski; see the references in \cite{Jouanolou91,joanolouformesdinertie} and \cite{Zariski}.
+As examples, Jacobian determinants and resultants associated to a square homogeneous polynomial system are important inertia forms.